Sheng Shicai: Approachment to the Chinese government

-Between 1934 and 1942, there were no significant relations between the Sheng's government and the Chinese government.
+Between 1934 and 1942, there were no significant relations between the Sheng's government and the Nationalist government.
 As the full-scale War of Resistance/WWII broke out between China and the Empire of Japan, the Chinese government entered the Sino-Soviet Non-Aggression Pact in a joint war effort against imperial Japan.
-However, with the German invasion of the Soviet Union, Sheng saw an opportunity to strike down Soviet proxies, the Chinese communists and to mend his relationship with the Chinese government now seated in Chongqing.
+However, with the German invasion of the Soviet Union, Sheng saw an opportunity to strike down Soviet proxies, the CCP and to mend his relationship with the Chinese government now seated in Chongqing.

-Sheng had long prepared to purge the Chinese communists in Xinjiang.
+Sheng had long prepared to purge the CCP in Xinjiang.
 In 1939, his agents filled reports on clandestine meetings, the constant exchange of letters, and the unauthorized content of some of their propaganda.
-A month after the German invasion, in July 1941, the communist cadre had been demoted or cashiered.
-Chen Tanqiu, the chief liaison of the Communist Party of China (CCP) reported in Yan'an that his relations with Sheng became "extremely cold".
+A month after the German invasion, in July 1941, the CCP cadre had been demoted or cashiered.
+Chen Tanqiu, the chief liaison of the CCP reported in Yan'an that his relations with Sheng became "extremely cold".

 In the same month, the first sign of a thaw in the relationship between Xinjiang and the Chinese government occurred, a month after the German invasion, when Sheng allowed the Chinese diplomat in Moscow to visit Xinjiang for an official tour.

 On 19 March 1942, Sheng's brother Sheng Shiqi was mysteriously murdered.
 According to one version, the Soviets, fearing that Sheng Shicai might switch sides, tried to overthrow him.
 The coup started with Sheng Shiqi's murder committed by his wife, convinced to do so by the Soviet agents.
 The other version is that he was murdered by Sheng Shicai because of his close ties to Moscow.
-After his brother's death, Sheng continued his crackdown on the Chinese communists.
+After his brother's death, Sheng continued his crackdown on the CCP.
 On 1 July 1942 he ordered their relocation in the Ürümqi outskirts for "protection".

 On 3 July 1942, a major delegation of the Chinese government's officials arrived at Ürümqi upon Sheng's invitation.
 Chiang Kai-Shek designated Zhu Shaoliang as a leader of the mission.
 The mission was initiated by Sheng's younger brother Sheng Shiji a few months earlier.
 The reaction of the Soviet Foreign Minister Vyacheslav Molotov followed soon after, as he presented Chiang the Sheng's ideas about the implementation of Communism in Xinjiang, his support for Chiang's arrest in Xi'an Incident and the offer to make Xinjiang a Soviet republic.
 However, the Chinese government disregarded Molotov's presentation.
 On 9 July, Chiang informed the Soviet ambassador that the Soviet authorities "must now deal with the central government of China" and are not permitted to "discuss anything with Sheng duban [i. e. military governor]".
 Chiang designated Zhu Shaoliang as a contact person for the Soviets.